-- The oral presentation, including the student response to panel questions and challenges, will be 14-18 minutes. - The oral presentation component will be 7-9 minutes. - The panel questions and student responses will be 7-9 minutes. - You must provide any presentation software, posters and speaker notes, as permitted. - An audiovisual recording will be made.
+- The oral presentation, including the student response to panel questions and challenges, will be 15-20 minutes. - The oral presentation component will be 7-10 minutes. - The panel questions and student responses will be 8-10 minutes. - You must provide any presentation software, posters and speaker notes, as permitted. - An audiovisual recording will be made.

-For further information, refer to the VCAA website: www.vcaa. wic.edu.au/assessment/vce-assessment/past-examinations/Pages/Extended-Investigation.aspx.
+For more information, refer to the VCAA website: www.vcaa.vic. edu.au/assessment/vce-assessment/past-examinations/Pages/Extended-Investigation.aspx.

-^{} Works presented for assessment in one VCE/VET study cannot be presented for assessment in another VCE/VET study.
+^{} Works presented for assessment in one VCE or VCE VET study cannot be presented for assessment in another VCE or VCE VET study.